 - Girl Scouts of Greater NY Award Ceremony (June 2022)

 - The Young Women’s Leadership School of Astoria Film Festival (June 2022)

 - PS111Q Kindergarten Class Graduation (June 2022)

 - Urban Upbound Graduating High School Senior Celebration (March 2022)

 - Free tour for community volunteers of the Office of New York State Assembly Member Zohran K. Mamdani (April 2022)

-- Free Digital Badge workshops in documentary filmmaking for members of community partners New Immigrant Community Empowerment (NICE) and The Ali Forney Center Job Development Program, serving LGBTQ+ youth in transitional housing (July 2022)
+- Free Digital Badge workshops in documentary filmmaking for members of community partners New Immigrant Community Empowerment (NICE) and The Ali Forney Center Job Development Program, serving LGBTQ+ youth in transitional housing (June and July 2022)